 - Heat the oil in a wok or frying pan over medium high heat and fry the dried chillies for one minute.

-- Transfer the oil and chillies into a heatproof bowl and add the chilli flakes and sichuan peppercorns.
+- Transfer the oil and chillies into a heatproof bowl and add the chilli flakes and about 10 of the sichuan peppercorns (¼ tsp).
 Leave to infuse while you get everything else ready.

 - Add all the marinade ingredients in a large bowl, and using your hands, work the marinade into the meat.
 Leave aside while you get the other ingredients ready.
 No need to cover, we won’t be long.